tamrivera05/bos/memory-bank/techContext.md

 ### Frontend-Only Scope

 - This project is focused solely on frontend development
-- Backend services will need to be integrated separately or mocked for development
+- Backend services are integrated through RESTful API endpoints
+- JWT-based authentication for secure communication

 ### Performance Considerations